Dirtyloop/doodleJumpGame/README.md

 ### Known bugs:

-- from time to time, an unknown error causes the program to crush even right after starting it,
+- from time to time, an unknown error causes the program to crush even right after starting it.
-- an unknown error causes the program to crash after attempting a projetile shot.

-Happy playing!